 Internal Number Range:

-Applicant is being hired in the following screens with internal number range.
+The applicant is being hired in the following screens with an internal number range.

 External Number range:

-In the above screen it has come back to the initial entry of basic data screen as it has hired the applicant with the external number range.
+In the above screen, it has come back to the initial entry of the basic data screen as it has hired the applicant with the external number range.

 Entering Additional Data:

 Here I have assigned a position to the applicant with priority and status is by default “In Process” as per my tree STATU.
 And I gave one status reason.

 After executing it comes back to the first screen like in other actions.

 Adding Initial Data as well as Additional Data simultaneously: